F0lak/dm_open_ref/ref/world/proc/Tick.md

 ```

-Note* The tick will not wait if this
+Note+ The tick will not wait if this
 proc sleeps.
 It effectively has [set
 waitfor=0](/ref/proc/set/waitfor.md) .code} already built in.
 It\'s a good
 idea not to sleep in this proc or any of its callees at all, since it